michaelprk/MMOJournal-Web/docs/DSAR_RUNBOOK.md

 - In Authentication → Users, confirm the account is removed if requested and approved.

 ### Response Timelines
+### Consent (if analytics ever enabled)

+- Current state: No non-essential cookies or analytics are used by the app.
+If analytics are introduced later, add a consent banner with Accept/Reject stored in localStorage and ensure scripts load only after Accept.
+- To revoke consent (future): clear the localStorage key (e.g., `mmojournal:consent=none`) and reload the page.

 - Acknowledge DSAR within legal timeframes (typically 30 days).
 Track in ticket.